Marshall1997/2025.1997/README.md

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper Rolling Iterative Optimization in Cross-Border E-Commerce Bonded Logistics Operation by T. Ralphs.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper Rolling Iterative Optimization in Cross-Border E-Commerce Bonded Logistics Operation by Xuhui Chen, Yong He, and Jing Chen.
 The snapshot is based on
 [this SHA](https://github.com/tkralphs/JoCTemplate/commit/f7f30c63adbcb0811e5a133e1def696b74f3ba15)
 in the development repository.